-Being the apple of God's eye means that we are at the very center of His focus and protection.
-He loves and protects us even when we are stubborn and rebellious or are caught in the worst of situations.
-His care for us remains constant.
-In a similar fashion, we are to keep God and His instructions as the apple of our eye.
-When we are focused on Him, our own rebellion and worry melts away as we see ourselves where we truly are, protected in the apple of God's eye.
+Being the apple of God's eye means being at the very center of His focus and protection.
+He loves and protects even when His people are stubborn and rebellious or are caught in the worst of situations.
+His care remains constant.
+In a similar fashion, we are to keep God and His instructions as the apple of our eyes.
+When we are focused on Him, our own rebellion and worry melts away as we see ourselves where we truly are if we are in Christ, protected in the apple of God's eye.

 Copyright 2011-2023 Got Questions Ministries - All Rights Reserved.